Rahataah/AI-Paraphraser/README.md

 ## 🚀 How to Use This Malarkey

-1. Type your normal, boring text in the box
+1. Get your openrouter API and paste it in the text box [get free keys from openrouter](http://openrouter.ai/)
-2. Slide the "Variants" doodad to pick how many different ways you want your text mangled
+2. Type your normal, boring text in the box
 3. Smash that "Paraphrase" button with reckless abandon
 4. Marvel at the hodgepodge of barely-related words that appear!